Urinary tract infection

 • Urinate often.
 Try to empty your bladder each time.

-• To relieve pain, take a hot bath or lay a heating pad (set on low) over your lower belly or genital area.
+• To relieve pain, take a hot bath or lay a heating pad set on low over your lower belly or genital area.
 Never go to sleep with a heating pad in place.

-To help prevent UTIs
+To prevent UTIs

-• Drink plenty of fluids.
-If you have kidney, heart, or liver disease and have to limit fluids, talk with your doctor before you increase the amount of fluids you drink.
+• Drink plenty of water each day.
+This helps you urinate often, which clears bacteria from your system.
+(If you have kidney, heart, or liver disease and have to limit fluids, talk with your doctor before you increase the amount of fluids you drink.)

 Urinary tract infections in men: When to call